 We called Pap's mother Mamaw.
-By the time I came along there were 7 grandkids ahead of me-so her moniker was already well established.
+By the time I came along there were 7 grandchildren ahead of me so her moniker was already well established.
 Mamaw died when I was in 5th grade.

 Even though I was so young, I have great memories of Mamaw.
 She babysat me for Granny so I spent lots of time with her.
 Some memories are sharp and clear, most are soft and hazy; but all my memories of Mamaw make me feel safe and loved.

-Pap is alot like Mamaw-and I'd like to think I am too.
+Pap is a lot like Mamaw-and I'd like to think I am too.
 She was quiet and reserved, but could laugh about stuff too.
-Mamaw never seemed to get excited-even the time her bathroom door had to be taken down because Paul locked himself in there somehow-the little rat!
-Looking back-I can see Mamaw's life wasn't the easiest-but I think she enjoyed it-I think she lived it the best she could.
+Mamaw never seemed to get excited even the time her bathroom door had to be taken down because Paul locked himself in there somehow-the little rat!
+Looking back, I can see Mamaw's life wasn't the easiest, but I think she enjoyed it.

 Mamaw had heart problems.
-A week before she died (way to early at the age of 67), she told Granny she had had a good life-she'd lived to see her children grown and married- and even lived to enjoy her grandchildren.
+A week before she died (way to early at the age of 66), she told Granny she had had a good life-she'd lived to see her children grown and married and even lived to enjoy her grandchildren.

 One of my sharp Mamaw memories:

-Me standing on the couch looking out the big window where the black crouching panther set on the sill.
-Mamaw getting her ironing board out-the screech of sound-the dust motes dancing in the air-the smell of tea.
-Mamaw using her sprinkler to dampen the clothes before she ironed them.
-Me asking why she was doing that?
-Mamaw explaining why and letting me turn the glass coke bottle upside down to try sprinkling myself.
+I was standing on the couch looking out the big window where the black crouching panther set on the sill.
+I see Mamaw getting her ironing board out; hear the screech of sound; notice the dust motes dancing in the sunlit air and smell the scent of fresh brewed tea.
+I remember the drops of water that plopped on fabric as Mamaw used her sprinkler to dampen the clothes before she ironed them.
+I said "Why are you doing that?"
+Mamaw explained why and then let me turn the glass coke bottle upside down to sprinkle the clothes myself.